tmusula/moringa-phase4-project/README.md

 - Filtered for drivers only (`PERSON_TYPE == 'DRIVER'`)
 - Removed rows with null values for essential columns
 - Grouped and reduced rare categories for modeling
+- Applied:
-- Applied One-Hot Encoding to categorical variables
+     - One-Hot Encoding to categorical variables
      - Scaled numeric features

 ---

 ## Models Used

-### Baseline Models
+### Baseline Models and their Performance
 - Naive Bayes
+  - Accuracy: 25.8%
+  - F1 score: 26.5%

 - Decision Tree
+   - Accuracy: 86.1%
+   - Weighted Average: 70:3%
 - Random Forest
+   - Accuracy: 92%
+   - Weighted average: 92%
 - XGBoost
+   - Accuracy: 92%
+   - Weighted Average: 92%
 - KNN
+   - Accuracy: 87%
+   - Weighted Average: 87%

 ### Neural Network Models
 - Artificial Neural Network (ANN)
   - 5 layers with Dropout and Batch Normalization
   - Early stopping to prevent overfitting
+  - Accuracy: 25.8%
+  - F1 score: 26.5%
+- XGBoost and Random Forest are  the better performing model.
+- XGBoost being the better one because of higher F1 score for the different categories.

 ---